Treak Cliff Cavern

 John Royse, the noted geologist, cave-explorer and then leaseholder, and he officially opened the caverns as a show-cave in 1935;

 it has been entertaining visitors ever since with its splendid

 as a working mine, and its 75th as a

-recently been producing a new body of work within the caverns, in an
+producing a new body of work within the caverns, in an attempt to

-attempt to capture the immensity and weight of the natural
+capture the immensity and weight of the natural forms, combined with

-forms, combined with the delicacy of structure, colour and material,
+the delicacy of structure, colour and material, all bound and

 displayed in this very special environment.
 The images are all

-composites, made from many images stitched together, and as such
+composites, made from many images stitched together, essentially underground panoramas.

 thanks to Vicky Turner and all the staff at Treak Cliff Cavern for